retronx-team/sys-clk/README.md

 	`/config/sys-clk/config.ini`

-* Log file where the log are written if enabled
+* Log file where the logs are written if enabled

 	`/config/sys-clk/log.txt`

 * Log flag file enables log writing if file exists

 	`/config/sys-clk/log.flag`

+* CSV file where the title id, profile, clocks and temperatures are written if enabled

+	`/config/sys-clk/context.csv`

 ## Config